 Covid 19 Statement

-We wish to inform you that our training courses will now be provided online until conditions are deemed safe to return to site based training.
-The courses have been redesigned to suit the new format.
+As COVID restrictions ease, our training courses will now be provided both on line and on site as and when conditions are deemed safe to return to site based training.

 For further information contact firstname.lastname@example.org